OSHA COVID Vaccine and Testing Emergency Temporary Standard

 Provide Information to All Employees

 Employers are required to provide certain information to employees to educate them regarding the benefits of COVID vaccines.
-In particular, employers must give each employee a document entitled “Key Things to Know About COVID-19 Vaccines,” which is available by clicking here.
+In particular, employers must give each employee a document entitled “Key Things to Know About COVID-19 Vaccines.”
 Employers also must inform employees of their right to be free from retaliation for exercising their rights under the OSH Act and its standards and regulations.
 Finally, the employer must inform employees of the legal consequences of knowingly giving false documentation or statements in connection with an OSHA inspection or investigation.

 Record and Report COVID Cases